You are here

 Professor Valur Ingimundarson

 Valur Ingimundarson is Professor of Contemporary History at the University of Iceland and Chair of the Board of the EDDA – Center of Excellence.
 He holds a Ph.D. in History from Columbia University in New York.
 His research focus is on geopolitics and security; Arctic politics and governance; Iceland’s foreign, defence and security policies; the politics of justice and memory in Europe; U.S.-European political relations during and after the Cold War; and post-conflict politics in the former Yugoslavia.
-He has been a Visiting Professor at the Centre for International Studies (CIS), London School of Economics, the Paris-based École des hautes études en sciences sociales (EHESS) and the Shanghai Institues of International Studies (SIIS).
+He has been a Visiting Professor at the Centre for International Studies (CIS), London School of Economics, the Paris-based École des hautes études en sciences sociales (EHESS), the Otto Suhr Institute, Center for Transnational Relations, Foreign and Security ATASP at the Freie Universität in Berlin and the Shanghai Institues of International Studies (SIIS).